pdroll/ESPN-Fantasy-Football-Scraper/readme.md

 # ESPN Fantasy Football Scraper

+Ever wonder how accurate projections for you fantasy football league are?
+Want to know how often your projected fantasy winners actually win?
+Now you can find answers to these questions and more.

-Node.js script to scrape ESPN's Fantasy Football league pages and save data to MongoDB.
+Includes Node.js script to scrape ESPN's Fantasy Football league pages and save data to MongoDB.

-Also includes a script to generate statistics from the league data.
+Also includes a script to generate statistics from the league data to answer.

 To get the most accurate data, this script should be run twice for each week of the fantasy football season: